 Roofmasters Roofing and Sheet Metal Co. of Hays for a variety of options, including retrofitting a new roof over parts of the building.
 The options ranged from \$572,882 to

-City Administrator Austen Gilley told the council that he didn't feel that any of the roofing contractors Council Roundup At its meeting on Thursday, the ers and a year's worth of electricity for
+City Administrator Austen Gilley told the council that he didn't feel that any of the roofing contractors Council Roundup

 Oberlin City Council: